scalikejdbc/scalikejdbc-cookbook/en/03_connection.md

 <td>maxSize</td><td>Maximum number of connections to be pooled</td>
 </tr>
 <tr>
-<td>validationQuery</td><td>SQL query to check to be connected</td>
+<td>validationQuery</td><td>SQL query to validate connections</td>
 </tr>
 </table>

 ## Using a connection pool other than Commons DBCP

-The `ConnectionPool` method chooses [Commons DBCP](http://commons.apache.org/dbcp/) as the default implementation of the connection pool.
+`ConnectionPool` uses [Commons DBCP](http://commons.apache.org/dbcp/) as the default implementation of its connection pool.
 Implementations that version 2.2.0 of ScalikeJDBC offers are: commons-dbcp, commons-dbcp2 and BoneCP.

 If you prefer other connection pool implementations, you can do so like this: